-The Certificates in Humanitarian Policy and Practice are three weeks full-time and will run consecutively over six weeks from 6th May - 14th June 2013.
+The Certificates in Humanitarian Policy and Practice are three weeks full-time and will run consecutively over six weeks - dates for 2014 still to be announced.

 The certificates are intensive professional development programmes run by Wits University’s P&DM, in collaboration with MSF and LSTM.
 The multi-disciplinary programmes take a regional focus on tackling humanitarian issues across Africa and are designed and taught by experts from leading organisations and academic institutions such as ICRC, UNHCR, Oxfam, MSF, UNAIDS, LSTM and Wits University.